High Desert Museum Creations of Spirit Bend Oregon

 In the same vein, the streaming service Ovid showcases for February seminal works including Bless Their Little Hearts, from L.A.
 Rebellion stalwart Billy Woodberry; Charles Burnett’s 1983 first feature, My Brother’s Wedding; and notable documentaries about tap-dancing and Ornette Colman.
 Programming like this emphasizes that, as much as we rightly celebrate artists and filmmakers who continue to push the envelope and demand their place at the table, there remains a vast wealth of accomplishment that, only in the age of limitless access to content, has begun to garner the audience it always deserved.

-Marc Mohan moved to Portland from Wisconsin in 1991, and has been exploring and contributing to the city’s film culture almost ever since.
-As the former manager of the landmark independent video store Trilogy, and later the owner of Portland’s first DVD-only rental spot, Video Vérité, he immersed himself in the cinematic education that led to his position as a freelance film critic for The Oregonian for nearly twenty years.
-Once it became apparent that “newspaper film critic” was no longer a sustainable career option, Mohan pursued a new path, enrolling in the Northwestern School of Law at Lewis & Clark College in the fall of 2017.
-He can’t quite seem to break the habit, though, of loving and writing about movies.
+Marc Mohan moved to Portland from Wisconsin in 1991, and has been exploring and contributing to the city’s film culture almost ever since, as the manager of the landmark independent video store Trilogy, the owner of Portland’s first DVD-only rental spot, Video Vérité; and as a freelance film critic for The Oregonian for nearly twenty years.
+Once it became apparent that “newspaper film critic” was no longer a sustainable career option, he pursued a new path, enrolling in the Northwestern School of Law at Lewis & Clark College in the fall of 2017 and graduating cum laude in 2020 with a specialization in Intellectual Property.
+He now splits his time between his practice with Vérité Law Company and his continuing efforts to spread the word about great (and not-so-great) movies, which include a weekly column at Oregon ArtsWatch.

 SHARE:

-Maryhill Museum of Art Columbia Gorge Washington
+Maryhill Museum of Art

-Oregon Cultural Trust tax credit donate
+Oregon Cultural Trust

 We do this work for you.